jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 [^4]: in fact, this multiplicity of disciplines seems to set off a percentage of people’s BS-detectors, sort of like when Deepak Chopra starts invoking Quantum Mechanics as an explanation for everything

-[^5]: Fully realised enlightened Buddhists with no sense-of-self don't @ me yet please, it's just a starting point

-[^6]: if you don't like 37, just use whatever number you were told by the last person who pointed one of those COVID-screening-thermometer-guns at your head
+[^5]: if you don't like 37, just use whatever number you were told by the last person who pointed one of those COVID-screening-thermometer-guns at your head

-[^7]: there is of course the question of ‘why expect 37 degrees in the first place, why not 800 and then you can survive through more possible states’, to which the quick answer is “evolution” and evolutionary niches" – something like: that temperature is the constraint that you, as a particular organism, are forced to satisfy because of the particular set of biochemical pathways you evolved to best fit into your environmental niche (which seems, at this point, to be Zoom Meetings, for some reason?)
+[^6]: there is of course the question of ‘why expect 37 degrees in the first place, why not 800 and then you can survive through more possible states’, to which the quick answer is “evolution” and evolutionary niches" – something like: that temperature is the constraint that you, as a particular organism, are forced to satisfy because of the particular set of biochemical pathways you evolved to best fit into your environmental niche (which seems, at this point, to be Zoom Meetings, for some reason?)

-[^8]: 9 year old Jared knew a killer font when he saw one
+[^7]: 9 year old Jared knew a killer font when he saw one

-[^9]: watch [this video by Aurelien Geron](https://www.youtube.com/watch?v=ErfnhcEV1O8) if you want a great intro to the KL-divergence
+[^8]: watch [this video by Aurelien Geron](https://www.youtube.com/watch?v=ErfnhcEV1O8) if you want a great intro to the KL-divergence

-[^10]: as I'm writing this, I'm learning that this continuous analogy of the entropy is not actually well-defined.
+[^9]: as I'm writing this, I'm learning that this continuous analogy of the entropy is not actually well-defined.
 It's called differential entropy, and Claude Shannon apparently just wrote it down, assuming it was correct (okay, now I feel less bad for making the same assumption).
 It took E.T Jaynes to write down a better version called the 'Limiting Density of Discrete Points', which - at minimum - is a worse name than 'differential entropy'.
 I don't know what effect the ill-definedness of continuous entropy has for the FEP, so that's something to look into while I write part 2!

 *Cover image: Andrestand:* [Flickr](https://www.flickr.com/photos/andrestand/6703933473/in/photolist-bdppRT-chFXkA-ZXYEXs-ZXYEnj-ZXYCk3-ZZV2jS-ZXYGCw-YY2eRL-YY2ahL-YY26ks-HpMxzn-213CToV-ZZVhPj-YY2hmW-ZZVazQ-G6ZRTH-213CU54-213CPWp-ZXYbGE-213CPqe-ZZVc3j-ZZUYEd-YY1MNU-2117VfH-213CRsv-CWzsmh-YY2i8A-ZXYcfJ-ZZUXvj-ZZUG9Y-CWzord-YY2hJE-ZZVfdN-YY2czS-YY29XN-YY26Ws-ZXnhRu-G4un7K-ZZV1Gu-YY1PxL-ZXkmRs-CWzuDy-ZZVdW9-ZXYtJ5-ZXYcQw-YVqA6W-CWzs1s-ykSEWf-YY2b7w-G6ZWXk)